 - Select your feature preferences for Google Assistant, press Done, and then give it a try!

-Please make sure you turn on your Fitbit’s microphone first in the Settings app > Vibration & audio > Microphone and switch it on.
+Please turn on your Fitbit’s microphone first in the Settings app > Vibration & audio > Microphone and switch it on.

 To use Google Assistant on your Fitbit, tap the Google Assistant app icon on your Fitbit or make Google Assistant your side button shortcut.